 Jim Hogan – Optimist and Realist

-Before leaving for Europe, I spoke by phone with Jim Hogan.
+.
 One of the most affable men in EDA, and one of the few ‘household names’ in the industry able to engage in a candid discussion without PR counsel on the call, we had a lively conversation which I thoroughly enjoyed.
-At my request, Jim reminisced about his early career spent establishing devices physics labs for both National Semiconductor and Philips.
+At my request, Jim reminisced about his early career spent establishing devices physics labs for both National Semiconductor

 Hogan chuckled: “That was a long time ago!
 Back in those days, we used to build things overseas and we didn’t have email, so device physics stuff needed to be available locally.
 I had the good fortune, at a relatively young age, to put labs together around the world for National and Philips.
 I had the chance to deal with multiple cultures first hand, in Asia and Europe – Indonesia, Malaysia, Singapore, Thailand, Korea, Taiwan, Japan, Scotland, Germany and Israel.